Angels (Neon Genesis Evangelion): Sahaquiel

-Iruel
+Ireul

-Iruel (イロウル, Irouru) is the eleventh Angel, which first manifests itself as corrosive stains on a wall of the Nerv headquarters.
-At this early stage, Iruel behaves as an obligate anaerobic bacterium.
-Nerv attempts but fails to eradicate Iruel by increasing the presence of ozone in the air, but Iruel starts a fast evolution process which allows it to resist to ozone.
-Iruel is a biological microprocessor and a colony of microscopic nanomachine-sized individuals rather than a single Angel.
+Ireul (イロウル, Irouru) is the eleventh Angel, which first manifests itself as corrosive stains on a wall of the Nerv headquarters.
+At this early stage, Ireul behaves as an obligate anaerobic bacterium.
+Nerv attempts but fails to eradicate Ireul by increasing the presence of ozone in the air, but Ireul starts a fast evolution process which allows it to resist to ozone.
+Ireul is a rational virus and a biological microprocessor, a colony of microscopic nanomachine-sized individuals rather than a single Angel.
 These singularities, similar to bacteria, are united in an agglomeration that quickly evolves radically to take on the form of a computer.
-Iruel hacks and seeks the access code to the three Magi supercomputers, the most important part of the structure, to activate a program of self-destruction at the headquarters.
-Dr. Ritsuko Akagi devises a "reverse hacking" strategic plan, believing it is better to increase the enemy's evolution and insert a program to make Iruel choose to coexist with the Magi System.
-Ritsuko's program defeats Iruel, saving Nerv's headquarters.
+Ireul hacks and seeks the access code to the three Magi supercomputers, the most important part of the structure, to activate a program of self-destruction at the headquarters.
+Dr. Ritsuko Akagi devises a "reverse hacking" strategic plan, believing it is better to increase the enemy's evolution and insert a program to make Ireul choose to coexist with the Magi System.
+Ritsuko's program defeats Ireul, saving Nerv's headquarters.

 Mitsuo Iso suggested a battle against an invisible enemy and the basic plot.
-In religious texts, Iruel is referred to as the angel of fear.
+In religious texts, Ireul, or Yeruel or Yroul, is referred to as the angel of fear.
 Writer Will Raus interpreted the sense of dread felt by Nerv members during its attack as a reference to the biblical angel.
-Evangelion Chronicle encyclopedia likened the Angel's program of self-extinction with cellular apoptosis, while coexistence with the Magi System as a form of symbiosis.
-Iruel's properties, such as self-replication, are similar to those of a universal molecular assembler.
+Evangelion Chronicle encyclopedia likened the Angel's program of self-extinction to cellular apoptosis, while coexistence with the Magi System to a form of symbiosis.
+Ireul's properties, such as self-replication, are similar to those of a universal molecular assembler.

 Leliel

 Leliel (レリエル, Rerieru) appears as a black-and-white-streaked floating sphere and a black shadow.
 The spherical body is its true shadow, while the apparent shadow on the ground is the main body.
 The Angel is 680 m wide and 3 nm thick.
 It extends its AT Field in the vicinity of its enemy, a process that coincides with the manifestation of the apparent shadow, which is capable of engulfing the matter it encounters.
-This physicality is maintained using an inverted AT Field, within which extends a dimension called "number-imaginary space", a parallel dimension known as the "Dirac Sea".
+This physicality is maintained using an inverted AT Field, within which extends a number-imaginary space, a vacuum and a parallel dimension known as the "Dirac Sea".
 During the fight, this dark shadow extends to the feet of Eva-01 and begins to engulf it.
 It is not made clear whether Leliel's goal is the absorption of the humanoid or direct contact with its pilot, Shinji Ikari.
 Dr. Ritsuko Akagi devises a strategy to destroy Leliel and recover Unit 01 using all existing N^{2} bombs.
 During the countdown to ordnance release, the spherical body breaks and Unit 01 emerges, causing an anomaly in the imaginary number circuit and shooting down the enemy.